theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects-sap-user-rights.md

 ### ODP

-A complete and detailed list of authorization objects refer to [SAP Note 2855052](https://launchpad.support.sap.com/#/notes/2855052) - Authorizations required for ODP Data Replication API 2.0.
+For a complete and detailed list of authorization objects refer to [SAP Note 2855052](https://launchpad.support.sap.com/#/notes/2855052) - Authorizations required for ODP Data Replication API 2.0.

 When using "Adjust currency decimals" setting:
 ```